aspose-total/Aspose.Total-Products/total/en/python-net/conversion/tiff-to-emlx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert TIFF to EMLX?</h2>

+TIFF (Tagged Image File Format) is a popular image format used for storing raster graphics.
+It is widely used for storing digital images, especially in the printing and publishing industry.
+On the other hand, EMLX is an email file format used by Apple Mail.
+It is used to store emails in a single file.
+Therefore, it is necessary to convert TIFF to EMLX in order to view the image in Apple Mail.

-For a Python developer, who is trying to add a TIFF to EMLX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into EMLX format.
+<h2>How Aspose.Total helps for TIFF to EMLX Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides a simple and efficient way to convert TIFF to EMLX.
+It is a two step process, firstly load the Word file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly load the converted HTML using Aspose.Email for Python via .NET and save it into EMLX format.
+This API is easy to use and provides a fast and reliable way to convert TIFF to EMLX.
+It also provides a wide range of features such as support for various image formats, support for various email formats, support for various document formats, and more.

 {{% /blocks/products/pf/feature-page-summary %}}